Second Chechen War: Names

-The Second Chechen War is also known as the Second Chechen Campaign (Втора́я чече́нская кампа́ния) or the Second Russian Invasion of Chechnya from the rebel Chechen point of view.
+The Second Chechen War is also known as the Second Chechen Campaign (Втора́я чече́нская кампа́ния) or the Second Russian Invasion of Chechnya from the Chechen insurgents' point of view.

 Historical basis of the conflict

 Russian Empire

 Chechnya is an area in the Northern Caucasus which has constantly fought against foreign rule, including the Ottoman Turks in the 15th century.
 The Russian Terek Cossack Host was established in lowland Chechnya in 1577 by free Cossacks who were resettled from the Volga to the Terek River.
 In 1783, the Russian Empire and the Georgian Kingdom of Kartli-Kakheti signed the Treaty of Georgievsk, under which Kartli-Kakheti became a Russian protectorate.
 To secure communications with Georgia and other regions of the Transcaucasia, the Russian Empire began spreading its influence into the Caucasus region, starting the Caucasus War in 1817.
 Russian forces first moved into highland Chechnya in 1830, and the conflict in the area lasted until 1859, when a 250,000-strong army under General Aleksandr Baryatinsky broke down the highlanders' resistance.
-Frequent uprisings in the Caucasus also occurred during the Russo-Turkish War of 1877–78.
+Frequent uprisings in the Caucasus also occurred during the Russo–Turkish War of 1877–78.

 Soviet Union

 Following the Russian Revolution of 1917, Chechens established a short-lived Caucasian Imamate which included parts of Chechnya, Dagestan and Ingushetia; there was also the secular pan-Caucasian Mountainous Republic of the Northern Caucasus.
-The Chechen states were opposed by both sides of the Russian Civil War and most of the resistance was crushed by Bolshevik troops by 1922.
+Most of the resistance was defeated by Bolshevik troops by 1922.
 Then, months before the creation of the Soviet Union, the Chechen Autonomous Oblast of the Russian SFSR was established.
-It annexed a part of territory of the former Terek Cossack Host.
+It annexed a part of the territory of the former Terek Cossack Host.
 Chechnya and neighboring Ingushetia formed the Checheno–Ingush Autonomous Soviet Socialist Republic in 1936.
-In 1941, during World War II, a Chechen revolt broke out, led by Hasan Israilov.
-In 1944, Chechens were deported to the Kazakh SSR and Kirghiz SSR in an act of ethnic cleansing; this was done under the false pretext of Chechen mass collaboration with Nazi Germany.
+In 1941, during World War II, a small-scale Chechen revolt broke out, led by Hasan Israilov.
+In 1944, the entire Chechen people were deported to the Kazakh SSR and Kirghiz SSR in an act of ethnic cleansing; this was done under the false pretext of Chechen mass collaboration with Nazi Germany.
 An estimated 1/4 to 1/3 of the Chechen population perished due the harsh conditions.
 Many scholars recognize the deportation as an act of genocide, as did the European Parliament in 2004.
 In 1992 the separatist government built a memorial dedicated to the victims of the acts of 1944.
 The pro-Russian government would later demolish this memorial.
 Tombstones which were an integral part of the memorial were found planted on the Akhmad Kadyrov Square next to granite steles honoring the losses of the local pro-Russian power.